nim-lang/nimble/readme.markdown

 * The package directory is not under version control.
 * The package working copy directory is not in clean state.
-* Current VCS revision is no pushed on any remote.
+* Current VCS revision is not pushed on any remote.
 * The working copy needs sync.
 * The working copy needs lock.
 * The working copy needs merge or re-base.